 Generally, most companies consider any score of 0 or higher positive.
 Nonetheless, what constitutes a “good” score can vary by industry.

 For example, the industry average for Consumer Brands and Fast Food is 40, but the industry average for Telecommunications/ Cable/TV service is -5.
-The disparity in benchmarks across industries is great, so it’s important to consider that when determining whether your NPS is good or bad.
+The disparity in benchmarks across industries is wide, so it’s important to consider that when determining whether your NPS is good or bad.

 While Net Promoter Score can tell you who’s a self-proclaimed advocate for your brand, it’s no guarantee that your customer experience is top-notch.